I am not in a position to travel far from Pershore. Please clarify why all Pershore conveyancers are not on all bank panels?

 This is a search is occasionally quoted for as part of the standard Pershore conveyancing searches.
 It is a large document of about 40 pages, listing and setting out significant information about Pershore around the property and the people living there.
 It includes an Aerial Photograph, Planning Applications, Land Use, Mobile Phone Masts, Rights of Way, the Pershore Housing Market, Council Tax Banding, the type of People living in the area, the dominant type of Housing, the Average House Prices, Crime details, Local Education with plans and statistics, Local Amenities and other useful information regarding Pershore.

-I have been on the look out for a leasehold apartment up to £245,000 and found one close by in Pershore I like with amenity areas and railway links nearby, however it only has 49 remaining years left on the lease.
-I can't really find anything else in Pershore in this price bracket, so just wondered if I would be making a grave error purchasing a lease with such few years left?
+I am looking for a leasehold apartment up to £195,000 and identified one close by in Pershore I like with open areas and transport links in the vicinity, however it's only got 49 remaining years left on the lease.
+I can't really find anything else in Pershore suitable, so just wondered if I would be making a grave error buying a lease with such few years left?

-If you require a mortgage that many years may be problematic.
-Reduce the price by the amount the lease extension will cost if not already taken into account.
-If the current proprietor has owned the premises for a minimum of twenty four months you may request that they start the process of the extension and pass it to you.
-You can add 90 years to the existing lease with a zero ground rent applied.
-You should speak to your conveyancing lawyer about this matter.
+If you need a mortgage the remaining unexpired lease term will be a potential deal breaker.
+Reduce the offer by the anticipated lease extension will cost if not already taken into account.
+If the existing owner has owned the property for a minimum of twenty four months you could request that they commence the lease extension formalities and pass it to you.
+You can add 90 years to the existing lease term with a zero ground rent applied.
+You should consult your conveyancing solicitor concerning this.